 Feeling heavy and serious lessens the capacity to feel good.
 It is contradiction to feel heaviness when we do what we do to feel good about it.

 I read many articles about developing human resources, having the right attitude and doing the right things.
 I rarely see anything about lightness and fun.
 I am not advocating frivolity and tickle fests.
-However, I believe leaders can accomplish a great deal more coming from a place of lightness (when appropriate) than from a place of heaviness and grave consequence.
+But, I believe leaders can accomplish a great deal more coming from a place of lightness (when appropriate) than from a place of heaviness and serious consequence.

 Authentic lightness is an important skill of leadership.